The Web address of this

 adjustment-tasks.
 Can you name at least 10 of them?

-Co-parents who are aware of
+Adults who are aware of

-most of these ~60 differences and what they
+most of these ~70 differences and what they

-are most
+mean are most

-likely to share realistic expectations, and teach them to others.
+likely to share realistic expectations and teach them to others.

-Self-study Lesson 7 focuses on learning
+Lesson 7 in this Web site focuses on learning

-and discussing these similarities and differences, what it
+similarities and differences, what it

-means to be in a stepfamily, and
+means to be in a stepfamily,and

 what